White–Chen catalyst: Steric selectivity

-Example of steric selectivity

 In the above case there are two electronically favored C–H sites in the substrate, both highlighted in yellow (Carbons 1 and 8), for oxidation with the White–Chen catalyst.
 Due to the large steric hindrance at Carbon 8 the reaction proceeds by primarily oxidizing Carbon 1.
 The reaction proceeds with 50% yield and with a selectivity of 11:1 for C-1 vs. C-8.

-Stereoelectronic Selectivity
+Stereoelectronic selectivity

 In the case where there is an electron activating group (EAG) near aliphatic C–H bonds, the EAG will donate electron density to the adjacent C–H bonds to promote oxidation at that site.
 In the case at the right the cyclopropane EAG activates the aliphatic C–H bonds adjacent to it via hyperconjugation (oxygen and nitrogen heteroatoms can also do this).
 The bonds highlighted in red will undergo oxidation preferentially to other C—H bonds in the molecule.
 The observed product is shown on the right and consists of a carbonyl in place of the two aliphatic C–H bonds.
 Other oxidants such as TFDO and DMDO have also been shown to oxidize aliphatic C—H bonds selectively via stereoelectronic activation.